 Peel, trim, and cut carrot into ¼" slices on an angle.

 Remove any discolored outer leaves from bok choy and trim ends.
 Cut stems into ½" slices and coarsely chop leaves.

-Stem, seed, and slice Fresno chile into thin rounds.
-Keep seeds if you prefer more spice.
+Stem, seed, and slice red Fresno chile into thin rounds.
+Retain seeds if you prefer more spice.
 Be sure to wash hands and cutting board after prepping.

-Trim green onions, cut white portions into 1" pieces, and slice green portions into thin strips.
+Trim green onions, cut white portions into 1" pieces, and slice green portions thinly on an angle.

-Combine teriyaki glaze, half the ginger, and half the garlic (reserve remaining of both for vegetables) in a small bowl.
+Combine teriyaki glaze, half the ginger, and half the garlic (reserve remaining of both for vegetables) in a mixing bowl.